 Socio-Economic Benefits and Sustainability

-The project has made significant contribution to Bhutanese economy.
-Upon commissioning, the GDP contribution of electricity sector increased from about 13% to about 20%.
-The availability of power also spurred the growth of many domestic industries in the country.
+THP was a significant contributor to the Bhutanese economy.
+Upon commissioning, the electricity sector’s GDP contribution to the country increased from about 13% to about 20%.
+The availability of more power spurred the growth of several domestic industries.

 During the construction phase, THP helped the communities in the vicinity through infrastructural facilities such as schools, health units, communication, road connectivity, and trading.
 One such community is Gedu town which went through a dramatic transformation from an almost unpopulated area.
 Further, after the project’s commissioning, the THPA office complex and residential quarters in Gedu were used to set up a business college.